Morgen E. Anyan

-My research focuses on factors that affect the swarming motility of Pseudomonas aeruginosa, a ubiquitous (translation: it’s everywhere), Gram-negative bacterium.
-Swarming is the coordinated group movement of cells across a semi-solid surface through a thin liquid layer, and is thought to aide P. aeruginosa's ability to form biofilms and colonize environmental niches.
+My research focuses on factors that affect the swarming motility of Pseudomonas aeruginosa, a ubiquitous, Gram-negative bacterium.
+Swarming is the coordinated group movement of cells across a semi-solid surface through a thin liquid layer, and is a precursor to the formation of P. aeruginosa's biofilms.

-Swarming can be temperamental, meaning that even little changes in surface moisture, environmental conditions and nutrient sources can have large impacts on the overall growth and phenotype (a.k.a., pattern) of a swarm.
-When preparing swarm assays you have to worry not just about how long you dry your plates, but also the room’s temperature and humidity, as well as the temperature and humidity of the incubator where you store the finished assays.
+Swarming is a temperamental motility; minute changes in surface moisture and nutrient type and availability can have large impacts on the overall growth and phenotype (a.k.a., pattern) of a swarm.
+When preparing swarm motility assays one has to worry not just about how long the plates are dried, but also the room’s ambient temperature and humidity, the temperature and humidity of the incubator, the type of agar used, carbon source, the type of Petri dish used, etc.

-Furthermore, assay preparation concerns are just the tip of the swarming iceberg.
-Defects in or over expression of various cellular components, such as flagella or rhamnolipid, can result in marked differences in swarming motility.
+Assay preparation factors are just the tip of the swarming iceberg.
+Defects in, or over expression of, various cellular components, such as flagella or rhamnolipid production, can result in marked differences in swarming motility.
 One such area that I’m particularly interested in is the effect of type IV pili (TFP) on swarming motility.
-Cells without TFP (∆pilA) produce less defined swarm tendrils and, at the single-cell level, are more aligned than TFP-producing wildtype cells (Figure 1).
-My research endeavors to answer why this happens.
+Cells without TFP (∆pilA) expand faster, produce less defined swarm tendrils and, at the single-cell level, are more aligned than TFP-producing wildtype cells (Figure 1).
+My collaborators and I recently published our results detailing how TFP interactions promote cell-cell associations and modify Pseudomonas aeruginosa swarming in the Proceedings of the National Academy of Sciences (Publications).

 Figure 1.
-TFP-deficient (∆pilA) swarms are less defined than wildtype swarms, and display greater cell-cell alignment.
+TFP-deficient (∆pilA) swarms produce less defined tendrils than wildtype swarms, and display greater cell-cell alignment.
 A hyper-piliated strain, ∆pilU, is unable to retract its TFP and does not swarm.
-The scale bars for ‘Swarm Assay’ and ‘Swarm Edge’ are 10mm and 10μm, respectfully.
+The scale bars for ‘Swarm Assay’ and ‘Swarm Edge’ represent 10mm and 10μm, respectfully.